Product Testing Information

 Summer Fungicide Trials

 For a description of the standard summer disease trials conducted at the University of Wisconsin every year, click here.
 Additional trials are available to meet specific needs, but most testing falls within the trials listed.
 When submitting a protocol, please mention which disease trial you would like the treatments to be included in.
-Though protocols for the summer trials are accepted throughout the year, to be included in the upcoming year’s trials protocols and testing product must be received at the OJ Noer Turfgrass Center by May 15th.
+Though protocols for the summer trials are accepted throughout the year, to be included in the upcoming year’s trials protocols must be received by approximately May 1st and testing product must be received at the OJ Noer Turfgrass Center by May 15th.
 Any treatments included in the “Early season dollar spot control” program must be received by April 15th.
 Preliminary research reports are emailed to cooperators on September 1st, with final reports including treatment pictures sent by September 30th.
 Summer fungicide trials can be viewed at any time by appointment or during the Wisconsin Turfgrass Association’s Summer Field Day.
 Visit www.wisconsinturfgrassassociation.org for more information.
 For more information on how to submit a treatment for summer testing, please click here.

 Snow Mold Fungicide Trials